 Fiestas de Las Americas Art Exhibition at Oklahoma City Community College Capitol Hill Center (325 SW 25th St) features artwork by local Latino artists.
 The exhibition leads up to the Fiesta de las Américas Celebration.
-All artworks are for sale and can be purchased during the Fiestas de Las Americas live art auction on Oct.
-1.
+All artworks are for sale and can be purchased during the Fiestas de Las Americas live art auction.

-FREE Fiestas Patrias OKC at Oklahoma City Community College (7777 S May Ave) features live music, folkloric dancing, activities for children, an official ceremony with representatives of Mexico, Guatemala and other Central American countries, and the crowning of Miss Fiestas Patrias.
-TBA
+FREE Fiestas Patrias OKC at Oklahoma City Community College (7777 S May Ave) features food, live music, folkloric dancing, activities for families and children, official patrimony ceremonies and the crowning of Miss Fiestas Patrias.
+1-10 p.m.

 FREE Fiestas de las Americas in the Historic Capitol Hill District (3019 SW 25th St) features a celebration of Oklahoma’s rich multicultural heritage with the Parade of the Americas, family activities and live entertainment.
-Noon – 8 p.m.
+11 a.m.-9 p.m.